knatten/cppquiz23/questions/229/hint.md

-Only local variables may be captured
+Only local variables may be captured.